Maturity: 5-year (inflation-linked Bobl) or at least 10- or 30-year (inflation-linked Bund)

 Inflation-linked German government securities as a proportion of total issuance volume in 2018

 The liquidity of inflation-linked securities has increased continually since they were first issued.
-Besides two maturities in 2013 and 2016 the outstanding volume grew year by year.
-The trading volume of indexed securities in 2016 totalled around € 175 bn (based on secondary market statistics from the Bund Issues Auction Group).
+Besides years with maturities in 2013, 2016 and 2017 the outstanding volume grew year by year.
+The trading volume of indexed securities in 2017 totalled around € 173 bn (based on secondary market statistics from the Bund Issues Auction Group) - just slightly below previous year's level.

 Thanks to the total volume of inflation-linked securities currently outstanding, the issuer can draw on a comfortably deep market, providing it with sufficient flexibility to support secondary market activities.